The Unified Patent Court

 - proceed with both claims, adding a technically qualified judge to the panel;

 - bifurcate the claims by proceeding with the action for infringement and referring the counterclaim for revocation to the central division; or

 - refer the entire case to the central division (if both parties agree).

-Bifurcation has been controversial because of the potential for an ‘injunction gap’, where an injunction is granted by a local or regional division before the patent’s validity has been determined by the central division.
+Bifurcation has been controversial because of the potential for an ‘injunction gap’, where an injunction is granted by the court considering infringement before the patent’s validity has been determined by a different court.

 The drafters of the rules of procedure have tried to address this concern in several ways.